Empowering lifelong learners

 My favorite city/place in the world: I wouldn’t necessarily say I have a favorite place.
 However I love to travel, learn and experience other cultures, great food, and meeting new people.
 Honestly anywhere I can stand in the water and see my feet will have me at hello.

-Bachelor’s Degree in Sociology, Temple University
+Bachelor’s Degree in Biology from University of Delaware

 Matt L